 How does a person become undetectable if they’re HIV positive?

-By starting and staying on HIV treatment, over 90% of people will reach an undetectable viral load within 3 to 6 months, or even sooner!
+By starting and staying on HIV treatment, over 90 per cent of people will reach an undetectable viral load within 3 to 6 months, or even sooner!
 An undetectable viral load will be sustained by consistently taking medication every day.
-There are over a dozen different treatment options, and a GP authorized to prescribe HIV medications will work with the person living with HIV so that they have the best treatment to suppress their HIV.
+There are over a dozen different treatment options, and a GP authorised to prescribe HIV medications will work with the person living with HIV so that they have the best treatment to suppress their HIV.

 Of course, treatment can only start once someone has had an HIV test and knows their status.
 Getting tested for HIV and other STIs is easier than ever before.
 Wherever a person lives in Australia, there are options available to them.
-A person’s nearest clinic can be found on Time to Test.
+Nearby clinics can be found on Time to Test.